-The Department has reviewed existing state and federal regulation related or affect this area and concludes that the proposed regulations are compatible or consistent with existing state and federal regulations.
+The Department has determined that the proposed regulations are compatible and consistent with existing state and federal laws.
 Under the Health Insurance Portability and Accountability Act (HIPAA), the federal government has established provisions relating to medical information breaches.
 In drafting these proposed regulations, the Department has extensively used the HIPAA regulations as a model for developing its own.
 However, in some cases the HIPAA provisions differ from the final regulations proposed herein.
 These differences are often the result of variation between existing state and federal law as they relate to privacy and medical information (i.e. differences between underlying statutorily defined terms).
 In other cases, the Department has modeled its regulations after HIPAA regulations, but constructed them differently when the Department finds such changes are in the best interest of the people of California.
-HIPAA's provisions are meant to be a "floor" for patient protection standards and a state may enact its own laws and regulations under certain circumstances, including, but not limited to, when the state's law provides greater protection.
+HIPAA's provisions are meant to be a "floor" for patient protection standards, and a state may enact its own laws and regulations under certain circumstances, including, but not limited to, when the state's law provides greater protection.
 (45 C.F.R. §§ 160.201-205 (2013).)
 Therefore, the Department concludes that the proposed regulations are consistent with existing state and federal laws.